 Every year, teams should grant a one-year license to a particular player to wear a particular number.
 The Astros could give Umbricht’s number 32 to a player who has overcome great odds to play in the big leagues.
 The Yankees could give Ruth’s number 3 to the player who led the team in homers the previous year.
 The Dodgers could give Garvey’s number 6 to a player who played every game the previous year.
 The possibilities are endless, and each team would be free to determine their own criteria.

 As a baseball fan, I would get a thrill out of seeing a Yankee slugger wearing Lou Gehrig‘s number 4, or a Dodgers pitcher wearing Sandy Koufax‘s number 32.
-Wouldn’t it be cool to see Matt Harvey wearing Tom Seaver‘s number 41?
-Or Alex Rodriguez wearing number 3 as he approaches 714 home– okay, not all ideas are equally good.
+Wouldn’t it be cool to see Noah Syndergaard wearing Tom Seaver‘s number 41?
+Or what if Alex Rodriguez had been wearing number 3 as he approached 714 home– okay, not all ideas are equally good.
 But the point stands.

 You want to honor a player by slapping his number on an outfield wall?
 That’s great, and there’s no reason to stop that.
 But let’s separate that honor from the idea of retiring a number, and let’s accept the fact that the best way to honor a player is by letting another great player follow in his footsteps.